kadambari68/kadambari68/README.md

 **Talking about Personal Stuff:**

+-  I'm an ERP Analyst at Cultivator Natural Products
-- 🔭 I’m currently an Intern at Celebal.
+- 🔭 I was an Intern at Celebal.
 - 📫 Previously intern at IIT Roorkee(Virtual Labs)
 - 🌱 I’m currently learning AWS.
 - 👯 Part of Open Source Community.